 While a tax scammer represents a pretty direct threat to your bank account, there are other financial hazards out there that can leave you with little to no savings.

-The solutions to these problems differ a little bit—maintaining a well-stocked emergency fund and opting for a more affordable installment loan, for instance, aren’t quite the same thing as asking for your tax preparer’s credentials—but they aren’t so different either.
+The solutions to these problems differ a little bit—maintaining a well-stocked emergency fund isn’t quite the same thing as asking for your tax preparer’s credentials—but they aren’t so different either.
 Do your research, make smart decisions, and always be prepared for worst-case scenarios!